conversence/idealoom/doc/testing.rst

 Core Fixtures
 ^^^^^^^^^^^^^

-Assembl has several core fixtures that are important to note, in order to run them.
+IdeaLoom has several core fixtures that are important to note, in order to run them.

 - default_db_data
     * A fixture that is rarely explicitly called in a test, however, is vital for successfully